pliniopereira/desafiomr/README.md

 $ cd desafiomr
 ```

-## How to execute using python on terminal:
+## How to execute using Python on terminal:
 ```
 $ python3 comand_robot.py
 ```